-The usual form of medicine is the same as used for seizures.
-Think of trigeminal neuralgia as an electrical current through your face, just like seizures are electrical currents through the brain.
-The same kind of medicine works for both.
-There are several medications which are known to work well:
+If you think of trigeminal neuralgia as an electrical current through your face, just as electrical currents through the brain can cause seizures, it makes sense that some of the same medicines works for both.
+Here are some medications known to work for controlling trigeminal neuralgia:

-- Carbemazepine is the gold standard.
-It treats the condition very well, but can have undesirable side-effects such as drowsiness, unsteadiness, difficulty with coordination and memory, slurred speech, and some difficulty with cognitive functioning.
+- Carbamazepine is the gold standard.
+It treats the condition very well, but can have undesirable side effects such as drowsiness, unsteadiness, difficulty with coordination and memory, slurred speech and some difficulty with thingking or remembering.
 You will also need to get regular blood tests because your white blood cell count, platelets and liver functions must be checked.
-However, it works better on the pain than most other drugs and is used safely by millions of people for seizures.
-Most patients start out on low doses, gradually increasing the dose under clinical supervision until they achieve the best pain relief with the least number of side-effects.
+However, it works better on the pain than most other drugs and has been used safely by millions of people for seizures.
+Most patients start out on low doses, gradually increasing the dose under clinical supervision until they achieve the best pain relief with the least number of side effects.

 - Gabapentin is also used.
 It does not require regular blood work.